nasuni-labs/nasuni-dashboards/README.md

     sudo mv /etc/telegraf/telegraf.conf /etc/telegraf/telegraf.conf.bak
     ```

-2. On your computer, open the telegraf.conf file in the extracted repository zip file, open it in a text editor, select all, and copy the contents to your clipboard.
+2. On your computer, open the **telegraf.conf** file from the extracted repository zip archive in a text editor, select all, and copy the contents to your clipboard.

 3. Return to the VM ssh session, open vi, and paste the contents from step 2, customizing the values for the sections below: